zebra314/zebra314.github.io/_pages/about.md

 ---

 ## Brief
-I am Ying Pei Lin, curently live in Hsinchu City, majoring in Mechanical Engineering at NYCU.
+I am Ying Pei Lin, curently live in Stockholm, Sweden.
+I am a exchange student at KTH Royal Institute of Technology.
+I am majoring in mechanical engineering and I am interested in robotics and automation.

-Beside my mojor, I also find myself interested in programming a lot and plan to double major in computer science.

-This webite is built to record my daily life and put some shitposts.Please feel free to contact me.
+This webite is built to record my daily life and put some shitposts.
+Please feel free to contact me.

 ## Time line
 <div class="container">